arushi-bhatt/Ds-Algo/README.md

 4. For some good and tricky questions, I have added the list of things, that I learnt after programming of that particular question.

-5. Some worth noting points are mentioned in the 'Important Tips' and 'Important Questions' text files too.
+5. Some note-worthy points are mentioned in the 'Important Tips' and 'Important Questions' text files too.

 Enjoy Learning :)